Mikroplastik – das Gift für unsere Wohlfühlorte – und unser Leben

 Polyethylene terephthalate (PET) film-forming

-Acrylates Copolymer (AC) reduces surface static electricity, ensures binding of cosmetic agents, film forming
+Acrylates Copolymer (AC) reduces static surface electricity, ensures the binding of cosmetic products, film-forming

 Polymethyl methacrylate (PMMA) film-forming